 This documentary audio-video artwork focuses on the relationships between racial and colonial domination and the environment.
 I was inspired by my personal experience of migrating and the learning and life experiences on the traditional lands of the Wurundjeri people about respect to nature and the land.
 I adopt the methodology of “Decolonial Ecology” raised by Malcom Ferdinand to emphasize the importance of recognizing the unseparated relationships between environmental movements and anti-racist and anti-colonial movements.
 The birds recorded in the video are used as the metaphor of myself as a migrant.
-Starting the bushwalk from an industrial world, when I walk on the Yarra River Trail, I think about the history and culture of the land, look at the passers-by from diverse backgrounds, and discover myself.
-I see myself as same as a bird, a stone, or a leaf and people as same as animals and plants, we all are life on Earth.
+Starting a bushwalk from an industrial world, when I walk on the Yarra River Trail, I think about the history and culture of the land, look at the passers-by from diverse backgrounds, and discover myself.
+I see myself as the same as a bird, a stone, or a leaf and human-beings as the same as animals and plants, we all are lives on Earth.
 Also, I think of the importance of making peace with each other, the earth, and ourselves.
 Through this work, I hope to raise public concern about the human activities that how we appropriated the planet and how we could, can, or will work together to build a better world.